 Question about virtual currency transactions

-One new question added to Form 1040-SR concerns cryptocurrency options: "At any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
+Form 1040-SR asks the cryptocurrency question: "At any time during 2021, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?"
 The IRS is trying to make sure virtual currency transactions, such as Bitcoin purchases, are being reported.
 Their goal is to collect the taxes due on these transactions by requiring you to disclose if you made any transactions.

 Additional above-the-line charitable contributions deduction

 In 2021, you can claim up to $300 of charitable cash contributions without itemizing your deductions for non-joint filers and up to $600 for those filing jointly.

 Detailed federal withholding and estimated tax payment reporting